elusiveunit/lucid-slider/README.md

 The slider itself is powered by the popular [Flexslider](https://github.com/woothemes/FlexSlider) jQuery plugin.

+Lucid Slider is available in the following languages:

+* English
+* Swedish

 ## Basic usage

 A standard slider setup is pretty simple:

 1. Image sizes must be entered in the settings.
 In an effort to keep everything as native-like as possible, sizes are added with `add_image_size` and cropped on upload, not on the fly.
 This most likely means previously uploaded images, and all images if changing sizes, won't have the correct dimensions.
 Images can be re-cropped with the [AJAX Thumbnail Rebuild](http://wordpress.org/extend/plugins/ajax-thumbnail-rebuild/) plugin.
-2. As the slider page tells you, one of the added sizes must be chosen for every slider.
+2. As the slider page tells you, one of the added sizes (or full size) must be chosen for every slider.

 ## Developer integration